-Offseason over, Revs get to work out West
+Offseason over, Revs get to work out west

 Little more than a month later, players were back in Foxboro.

 “We started right away.
-I think, within the first week, we already started playing games in training,” Boateng said, New England having added MLS veterans Sebastan Lletget and Omar Gonzalez along with first round MLS Draft pick Jacob Jackson to the chemistry.”
+I think, within the first week, we already started playing games in training,” Boateng said, noting that New England has added MLS veterans Sebastan Lletget and Omar Gonzalez along with first-round MLS draft pick Jacob Jackson to the chemistry.

 “He runs the players really well.
 Everybody feels comfortable here and are willing to give you the best.
 If you don’t, we have a deep roster just like how the team was when I used to play in LA.
 If you’re not doing what he wants or you’re not helping others as a good teammate, then you probably won’t get to see the field much.